-Keeping your plan membership record up to date SECTION 6
+SECTION 6 Keeping your plan membership record up to date

 Your membership record has information from your enrollment form, including your address and telephone number.
 It shows your specific plan coverage including your Primary Care Provider/Medical Group/IPA.
 A Medical Group is a group of physicians and other health care providers under contract to provide services to members of our plan.
-An IPA, or Independent Practice Association, is an independent group of physicians and other health care providers under contract to provide services to members of our plan.
+An IPA, or Independent Practice Association, is an independent group of physicians and other health care provide services to members of our plan.